 - Graduate application and application fee.
 See Admission in the Graduate Studies section of the online catalog.

-- 1 copy of official transcripts of all previous college work, sent directly to the Graduate Application Processing Center.
+- 1 copy of official transcripts of all previous college work, sent directly to Graduate Studies.
 The original transcript is forwarded to the School of Education to complete licensing and/or certification paperwork.